franciscrot/dma/dh-skills.md

 - **Text and cultural analytics** - Topic modelling and more
 - **Networked culture** - Network analysis and more
 - **Digital collections, digital editions, & preservation** - Creating digital resources
-- **Visual methods** - Visualisation for exploration or for explanation
+- **Visual methods and more** - Visualisation for exploration or for explanation
 - **Spatial methods** - Maps and more
 - **Physical computing** - Making things happen with code
 - **Development foundations** - GitHub and more